theScottyJam/snap.js/content/nolodash/isFunction/description.md

 typeof value === 'function';
 ```

 Note that `typeof Function.prototype` is also `'function'`.
-To exclude `Function.prototype`, you can use a helper function like this:
+While it may be overkill, you can use a helper function like the following to exclude `Function.prototype`.

 ```javascript
 function isFunction(value) {